 The Division of Child Care and Early Childhood Education (DCCECE) offers an Infant Toddler Certificate to support practitioners in acquiring skills and knowledge as part of a career pathway in the field of Infant and Toddler care.
 The Infant Toddler Certificate contains three levels of training, foundation, intermediate, and advanced, for each practitioner to complete.
 Upon completion of all three levels, practitioners can expect to build their professional competencies in supporting a young child’s social-emotional, cognitive, language, and literacy development.
 The Infant Toddler Certificate provides a route to higher education for the preparation of all infant toddler teachers.
 This certificate will also prepare its recipients to educate children with special needs.

-If you are working toward getting your certificate, professional development trainings are still available on the PDR.
+Professional development trainings are available on the PDR.
 If you cannot find a specific course, it may be one that is offered at another time during the year.

 Early Head Start Child Care Partnership

 On July 1, 2016, the Division of Child Care and Early Childhood Education is implementing a new system called BehaviorHelp to assist you with behavioral challenges in young children.
 Click here to submit a request for support.
 Please complete one request per child.
 Once you submit your request, the DCCECE BehaviorHelp team will contact you as quickly as possible.
 If you have not been contacted within 3 business days, please email firstname.lastname@example.org.

 Below you will find the programs and services offered by the Division of Child Care and Early Childhood Education.
 Click the name for a link to additional information.

 - Arkansas Better Chance Program

 - Arkansas Special Nutrition Program

 - Better Beginnings Program

 - Child and Adult Care Food Program

 - Placement and Residential Licensing